profcase/js-gui-ajax/README.md

 - A browser (e.g., Firefox or Chrome)
 - A text editor (e.g., VS Code or Notepad++, or Chrome)
+- A local server to test.
+In VS Code, use [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extention.

 ## Benefits